Respecting the Plan Already in Place

 In investing the estate, and in selecting assets of the estate for distribution under section 14-5425, subsection A, in utilizing powers of revocation or withdrawal available for the support of the protected person, and exercisable by the conservator or the court, the conservator and the court shall take into account any known estate plan of the protected person.

-A.R.S. § 14-5427This means a conservator should not liquidate an asset that was specifically designated for a particular beneficiary unless it is genuinely necessary for the protected person's care.
-If a revocable trust names certain people as beneficiaries, the conservator must weigh that intent before dipping into trust assets.
+A.R.S. § 14-5427This means a conservator should not sell assets set aside for a certain person unless the protected person's care truly requires it.
+If a trust names certain people as heirs, the conservator must weigh that intent before using trust assets.

 Why This Matters for Families

-Without this safeguard, a conservator could unintentionally dismantle a carefully constructed estate plan.
-Imagine someone who spent years setting up a trust to protect their children's inheritance.
-If the conservator, focused only on day-to-day expenses, depleted trust assets without considering the bigger picture, the children could lose their inheritance entirely.
+Without this safeguard, a conservator could undo a carefully built estate plan by accident.
+For example, think about someone who spent years setting up a trust to protect their children's share.

-The statute specifically mentions wills, revocable trusts, and any contract, transfer, or joint ownership arrangement with death-benefit provisions.
-It also grants the conservator the right to examine the protected person's will, ensuring the conservator has the information needed to make informed decisions.
+The law names wills, revocable trusts, and any arrangement with death-benefit terms.
+It also gives the conservator the right to review the protected person's will.
+This helps the conservator make well-informed choices.